How to use NFC on Android

 An NFC tag is an unpowered NFC chip, small enough to be embedded in items such as posters, movie passes, business cards, medication bottles, stickers, wristbands, keyfobs, pens, hang tags, and more.
 The microchip can store small chunks of data, which can be read by an NFC-capable device.
 Different NFC tags have different memory capacities.
 You can store different data types on an NFC tag, such as a URL, contact info, or even commands and settings that the reading device could execute upon contact.

-Using NFC Task Launcher, you can encode NFC tags and perform tasks or adjust settings, such as the following:
+Using the Trigger app, you can encode NFC tags and perform tasks or adjust settings, such as the following:

 - Wi-Fi and Bluetooth settings (including Airplane mode, auto-sync, GPS on/off, mobile data on/off)